kainuk/eester-cleanup/README.md

 Mocht u deze module op het systeem, verwijder hem, want iemand anders heeft dat nagelaten.

 _Are you in the situation that you see this extenstion on the system, please remove it!
-Its due to someone elses negligence._
+Its due to someone else's negligence._